marcpaterno/devel-notes/gpu-cosmosis-on-wc.md

 I have not yet found any failure as a result.

 The conda environment `tools` on the head node provides some useful tools, e.g. `tmux`, and modern `vim` and `git`; also `dos2unix`.
+I find it useful to have one login window on the head node with the `tools` environment active, and a second in which I have a login to a GPU node to compile and run tests.
+I use the window on the head node for editing and `git` interaction.

+To get the `tools` environment active, you have to deactivate the previous environment:

+    conda deactivate
+    conda activate tools

 ## Getting a worker node